mishraabhi1987/react-learning/README.md

 ### 3. Access the Application

 1. Open [http://localhost:3000/react-learning](http://localhost:3000/react-learning)
-2. Enter the access key: `mishragemini087`
+2. Enter the access key you configured in your `.env` file
 3. Start chatting!

 ## Usage